Scarabaeus1033/NEXAH-CODEX/SYSTEM Z: 🧪 EXPERIMENTALIA – Resonant Experiments/README.md

-# 🧪 SYSTEM Z: Experiments & Practica – Applied Resonance Prototypes
+# 🧪 SYSTEM Z – Experiments & Practica
+*Resonant Prototypes, Devices & Real-World Interfaces*

 > **“This is where the Codex reaches matter.